Monocopter: Papin-Rouilly Gyroptère

 The Gyropter depicted in a 1914 Danish magazine.
 The caption reads: "Diagram showing the parts of the gyropter: A. The wing.
 B. The central part of the machine.
 C. Airchannels.
 D. The motor.
 E & F. The oiltank.
 J. The gondola, wherein the aircaptain sits.
 K. The antenna that ends in the opening L, I. the lens-shaped body that creates a cushion.
 G. Emitter-opening for the airstream from the wing.
 The caption on the second picture reads: "The boomerang flying machine or the gyropter."

 The Gyroptère was designed in 1913–1914 by Alphonse Papin and Didier Rouilly in France, inspired by a maple seed.
 Papin and Rouilly obtained French patents 440,593 and 440,594 for their invention, and later obtained US patent 1,133,660 in 1915.
 The Gyroptère was characterized in the contemporary French journal La Nature in 1914 as "un boomerang géant" (a giant boomerang).
 Following demonstrations of small rocket-powered models, the Army ordered a manned prototype in 1913.

 Papin and Rouilly's "Gyroptère" weighed 500 kg including the float on which it was mounted.
 It had a single hollow blade with an area of 12 m2, counterweighted by a fan driven by an 80 hp Le Rhone rotary engine spinning at 1,200 rpm, which produced an output of just over 7 m3 of air per second.
 The fan also propelled air through the hollow blade, from which it escaped through an L-shaped tube at a speed of 100 m/s.
 Directional control was to be achieved by means of a small auxiliary tube through which some of the air was driven and which could be directed in whatever direction the pilot wished.
 The pilot's position was located at the centre of gravity between the blade and the fan.

 Testing was delayed due to the outbreak of World War I and did not take place until 31 March 1915 on Lake Cercey on the Côte-d'Or.
 Due to the difficulty of balancing the craft, a rotor speed of only 47 rpm was achieved instead of the 60 rpm which had been calculated as necessary for takeoff.
 In addition, the rotary engine used was not powerful enough; it had originally been planned to use a 100 hp car engine, which proved unobtainable.
-Unfortunately, the aircraft became unstable and the pilot had to abandon it, after which it sank.
+The aircraft became unstable and the pilot had to abandon it, after which it sank.